The8Crow8/BannerlordTogetherEasyMods/README.md

 C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Bin\Win64_Shipping_Client

-If you have installed STEAM on an external drive it won't be  Drive C:
+If you have installed STEAM on an external storage device  it won't be  Drive C: